-- 2.1 Restricted CFD Simulations are computational fluid dynamic (CFD) simulations by a Team or any Related Party of that Team, or any agent or sub-contractor of the Team or any of its Related Parties, of flows that are gaseous in the case of a representation of an F1 car or sub-component and are not classified as Engine Simulations.
-Any simulation of flows contained within the engine cooling or lubrication systems, air, air/fuel mixtures, combustion process or products of combustion from a boundary commencing at the engine's atmospheric air intake ducts, passing through the engine and finishing at the exit of the exhaust tailpipe will be classified as an Engine Simulation. - 2.2 For the avoidance of doubt, if any CFD simulation (other than the Engine Simulation defined above) reveals information about flows that are gaseous on a representation of an F1 car or sub-component then it is a Restricted CFD Simulation.
-For example; any CFD simulations conducted at scales other than 1:1 or using non gaseous fluids are still Restricted CFD Simulations as they reveal information about flows that are gaseous on the full size F1 car. - 2.3 Restricted CFD Simulations refer to the solver part of the process (irrespective of the numerical scheme behind the simulation) plus any mesh adaptation included in a solver optimisation loop.
-Pre-processing, mesh creation and post processing of CFD simulations are unrestricted.
-Only the calculation part of the process, including message passing time during this phase, (iteration time) shall be included in the Restricted CFD Simulations. - 2.4 Non restricted CFD Simulations can be made for the purpose of optimising CFD methodology, provided they use a rigid car geometry which has been simulated in CFD more than 30 months ago.
+- 2.1 RCFDs are Computational Fluid Dynamic (CFD) simulations by a competitor or any Associate of a competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of a competitor or of any Associate of a competitor or any external entity working on behalf of a competitor or for its own purposes and subsequently providing the results of its work to a competitor of flows that are gaseous in the case of a representation of an F1 car or subcomponent and are not classified as power unit simulations.
+Any simulation of flows contained within the power unit cooling or lubrication systems, air, air/fuel mixtures, combustion process or products of combustion from a boundary commencing at the power unit's atmospheric air intake ducts, passing through the power unit and finishing at the exit of the exhaust system will be classified as a power unit simulation. - 2.2 For the avoidance of doubt, if any CFD simulation (other than the power unit simulation defined above) reveals information to a competitor or to an Associate of the competitor (as defined in Section 8 of Appendix 6), whether directly, via a contracted party or via an external entity working on behalf of a competitor or for its own purposes and subsequently providing the results of its work to a competitor, about flows that are gaseous on a representation of an F1 car or sub-component then it is a RCFD simulation.
+For example; any CFD simulations conducted at scales other than 1:1 or using non-gaseous fluids are still RCFDs as they reveal information about flows that are gaseous on the full size F1 car. - 2.3 RCFDs refer to the solver part of the process (irrespective of the numerical scheme behind the simulation) plus any mesh adaptation included in a solver optimisation loop.
+Pre-processing, mesh creation and post processing of CFD simulations are non-RCFDs.
+Only the calculation part of the process, including message passing time during this phase, (iteration time) shall be included in the RCFDS. - 2.4 Non-RCFDs can be made for the purpose of optimising CFD methodology, provided they use a rigid car geometry which has been simulated in CFD more than 30 months ago.
 This car geometry may not be changed, added to, removed from, morphed or modified. - Only geometry manipulations (e.g. in CAD clean-up or meshing software) having the sole purpose of reproducing exactly the same geometry previously solved in CFD (to a tolerance of 1.5mm scaled to a 1:1 car) are allowed.
 This tolerance is introduced only to allow for unintentional and incidental changes in geometry detail caused by the revisions in software and process.
 For the avoidance of doubt, static changes to car attitude (ride height, roll, yaw and steer) are permitted.
 Dynamic attitude changes as well as front wing flap angle, rear wing upper most element position or tyre shape changes are not permitted.
-Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed. - 2.5 Restricted CFD Simulations may only be carried out using hardware that has been nominated by the Team to the FIA.
-Each Team must declare to the FIA in writing the computer resource that is employed for the purpose of Restricted CFD Simulations.
+Modifications to surface and volume mesh resolution and type as well as the extent of the far field domain are allowed.

+2.5 RCFDs may only be carried out using hardware that has been nominated by the competitor to the FIA.
+Each competitor must declare to the FIA in writing the computer resource that is employed for the purpose of RCFDs.

-The declaration of the hardware by the Team to the FIA will include:
+The declaration of the hardware by the competitor to the FIA must include: